rupadevik/KeepNote-Step6-Boilerplate/ReminderService/readme.md

 In this case study KeepNote Step 6 - ReminderService, We will write main class for spring boot Application, model class, repository class, service class and interface, logging aspect.

+Dockerfile has to be updated with the necessary instructions to create the image for the ReminderService

 ### Steps to be followed:

     Step 1: Add relevant dependencies in pom.xml file.